 The Story of Scott Copeland Images

 Scott lives in Lander, Wyoming which is nestled up against the Wind River Mountains in Wyoming's heartland.
 Grand Teton National Park, Yellowstone National Park, and several wilderness areas are an easy day trip from there.
 When possible, he is out photographing.
 That means when he's not doing his day job or being a dad of twin girls.
-He and his wife love to travel, which explains the photos from Africa, Katmai, the Yukon, and Patagonia.
-Scott uses Nikon camera equipment, including the Z7, his latest toy.
+He loves to travel, which explains the photos from Africa, Katmai, the Yukon, and Patagonia.
+Scott uses Nikon camera equipment, including the Z8, his latest toy.

 His studio is a digital darkroom at home with an Epson P800 printer.
 Both are setup to use Ultrachrome inks with the matte black ink.
-I make all my prints on matte paper to cut down on glare when the images is displayed.
+He prefers prints on matte paper to cut down on glare when the images is displayed.

 My Philosophy